circleci/circleci-docs/jekyll/_cci2/faq.md

 categories: [getting-started]
 ---

+## Does CircleCI 2.0 run inference commands?

+No, CircleCI 2.0 does not infer anything from your project.

+This means that no commands are run automatically.
+Don’t assume that a particular library/package is available unless it is bundled with the Docker image you are using.

 ## Can I use CircleCI 2.0 without creating base images?

 Yes, you can use* one of ours!